-The latest update from Michael Walter:
+The latest report from Michael Walter:

 We spend 90% of net income on conservation, public education and advocacy